 The strong urge to be online despite being advised by a professional health care provider not to; results in some people engaging in risky behaviors.
 They start to jeopardize their career and education because of internet use.
 Stories of partners who have been married for decades breaking up and moving in with people whom they meet online for a couple of weeks; such has become very common nowadays.

 7: Blurred and Strained Vision

-Spending hours on your computer accessing different sites has been proven to cause strained and blurred vision.
-Anyone who has used a computer or even hand held device for long with incorrect light settings will have noticed that it causes blurred vision.
+Spending hours on your computer accessing different sites have been proven to cause strained and blurred vision.
+Anyone who has used a computer or even hand held the device for long with incorrect light settings will have noticed that it causes blurred vision.

 Some internet addicts will complain of back pain, but fail to make the connection between that and the endless hours they spend sitting.
 Perhaps you’ll have noticed that in the evening after work your back has a lingering, dull pain.
 Or that our shoulder blade aches as a result of leaning forward all day.
 Still, some will notice that their little finger aches or gets stiff, thanks to holding a computer mouse all day, 5 days a week.
 These signs should clearly ring alarm bells in you.

 As mentioned earlier, most people who spend the better part of the day online forgo important obligations and commitment.
 Some opt for fast foods and other unhealthy diets, thereby resulting in weight gain.
 Others forgo food altogether causing significant loss of weight.
 Both conditions can lead to health complications such as high blood pressure and stroke.